Mole Catching Prices and Information for Domestic Homeowners

 Having done so, I will explain as much as you wish to know about the work involved.

-I will give you a fixed price quotation for the removal of all moles caught during a 3 visit trapping session and a further one week guarantee to return and catch any new invading moles for a additional £10.00 per mole, plus travel costs.
+I will give you a fixed price quotation for the removal of all moles caught during a 3 visit trapping session and a further one week guarantee to return and catch any new invading moles for just the cost of travel at .50p per mile.

 Lancashire Mole Control - Mole catching pricing and costs for homeowners.

 Quotes are based on the distance you live from my Preston address.

 Quotes are for up to 3 visits.
 One to set traps and up to two follow-up trap checks.

 Quotes are based for average sized domestic gardens up to 30 yards by 30 yards.